mongodb/laravel-mongodb/README.md

     }

-Run `composer update` to download the package from packagist.
+Run `composer update` to download and install the package.

-Add the service provider to your `config/app.php`:
+Add the service provider in `app/config/app.php`:

-    'Jenssegers\Mongodb\MongodbServiceProvider'
+    'Jenssegers\Mongodb\MongodbServiceProvider',

 Usage
 -----